 family member - 1) The lead member's current spouse or civil partner or any person living permanently in a similar relationship with the lead member; and 2) any of their or the lead member's children.
-Children cannot stay on your plan after the renewal date following their 25th birthday.
+Children cannot stay on the plan after the renewal date following their 25th birthday.

-GP - a general practitioner on the General Medical Council (GMC) GP register.

-We will only accept referrals from your NHS GP practice.
+GP - a general practitioner on the General Medical Council (GMC) GP register. " We will only accept referrals from your NHS GP practice or a GP at the AXA Doctor at Hand service .

-group - the company or legal entity who hold the group insurance policy with AXA PPP healthcare that the plan is part of.
+group - the company or legal entity who hold the group insurance policy with AXA PPP healthcare Limited that the plan is part of.